phnmnl/KubeNow-plugin/README.md

 This tutorial provides an overview of the steps involved in setting up a CRE on EGI Federated Cloud using command-line.

-**Note**: Please follow [Prerequisites and installing the kn-client|(#prerequisites) for the general prerequisites for a deployment on a private of public cloud provider.
+**Note**: Please follow [Prerequisites and installing the kn-client](#prerequisites) for the general prerequisites for a deployment on a private of public cloud provider.

 ## **EGI Federated Cloud specific prerequisites**